ModelAtlasofTheEarth/Model-Submission/README.md

 **1) Make a new model request:**
 * open a new issue using the [New model request](https://github.com/ModelAtlasofTheEarth/Model_Submission/issues/new/choose)
 * fill in as much information as you can and submit the issue
-* a https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/new%20model label will appear on the original issue.
+* a https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/new%20model label will appear on the original issue
 * This will trigger workflows that collect this information and source additional metadata relavant to your model
 * You will see a summary report for your model, including potential missing information or errors (e.g. URLs that didn't resolve)